microsoft/Cloud-for-Financial-Services---samples/intelligent-appointment/README.md

-# FSI - Getting Starter Kit for Intelligent Appointments
+# Getting Started kit for Intelligent appointments

-The Getting Started kit for Intelligent Appointments uses the [Intelligent Appointment APIs](https://docs.microsoft.com/en-us/dynamics365/industry/financial-services/intelligent-appointments-api-reference) to provide architectural guidance and a powerful appointment booking mechanism for the web applications.
-Intelligent Appointment APIs Offering helps to schedule, organize, and manage the scheduled appointments.
+The Getting Started kit for Intelligent appointments uses the [Intelligent appointments APIs](https://docs.microsoft.com/en-us/dynamics365/industry/financial-services/intelligent-appointments-api-reference) to provide architectural guidance and a powerful appointment booking mechanism for the web applications.
+The Intelligent Appointments APIs help to schedule, organize, and manage the appointments.

-Getting started kit for Intelligent Appointments (Starter Kit) provides architectural guidance, services, patterns, and a collection of React components to enable front-end experience, and services which encapsulate our intelligent appointment APIs.
-It also provides a Demo React web app with built-in wizard experience and a sample serverless function, ready to connect to your intelligent appointment solution environment with the minimal configuration needed.
+The Getting started kit for Intelligent appointments (Starter kit) provides architectural guidance, services, patterns, and a collection of React components to enable front-end experience, and services which encapsulate the intelligent appointments APIs.
+The kit also provides a demo React web app with built-in wizard experience and a sample serverless function, ready to connect to your Intelligent appointments solution environment with the minimal required configuration.

-Its aim is to simplify the development process and allow Microsoft customers to extend their own intelligent appointment scheduling solution.
+The Starter kit aims is to simplify the development process and allow Microsoft customers to extend their own intelligent appointment scheduling solution.

-## Prerequisites
+## Installation Prerequisites

-1. Node.js version from 14.x or 16.x (recommended).
+1. [Node.js](https://nodejs.dev) version from 14.x or 16.x (recommended).
-2. Yarn for workspace package management.
+2. [Yarn](https://yarnpkg.com) for workspace package management.

-### If you want to experiment our stater kit in a web app demo using Azure Web Services
+### If you want to experiment with our Starter kit in a demo web app using Azure Web Services

 1. Active Azure Web Services subscriptions
 2. VS Studio Code and [Azure Function Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack)